Trump touts administration’s ‘amazing job’ in Puerto Rico as he plans a visit Oct. 3

 During the Rose Garden news conference, Trump said the NFL issue had not been a distraction.

-“I wasn’t preoccupied with the NFL,” Trumps said.
+“I wasn’t preoccupied with the NFL,” Trump said.
 “I was ashamed of what was taking place.”

 At the White House, Trump also insisted that “Puerto Rico is very important to me.”